KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 0. This module is outdated: Abandoned.
 Repo has been archived at 2022-05-22.
 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. Typo: Found `Magic Mirror` in file `README.org`: Replace it with `MagicMirror²`.
-3. Deprecated: Found ` electron-rebuild` in file `README.org`: Replace it with `@electron/rebuild`
-4. Outdated: Found `MichMich/MagicMirror` in file `README.org`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.org`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
+4. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
-6. Typo: Found `Magic Mirror` in file `SAMPLE_CONFIG.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `SAMPLE_CONFIG.js`: Replace it with `MagicMirror²`.
-7. Outdated: Found `MichMich/MagicMirror` in file `SAMPLE_CONFIG.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `SAMPLE_CONFIG.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Warning: No LICENSE file.
+7. Warning: No LICENSE file.
-9. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-10. The branch name is 'master'.
+9. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-SimpleLogo by frdteknikelektro](https://github.com/frdteknikelektro/MMM-SimpleLogo)